Marx-A00/typing-practice/proj-spec.md

 # Typing Practice Application

 ## Overview
-My main goal is to create a typing practice application using vanilla JavaScript.
+The main goal of this project is to create a typing practice application using vanilla JavaScript.
 I want this project to be simple and minimalistic.
 Addititionally, I want the application to help people who use the DVORAK keyboard layout, and also have ergonmic keyboards/ split layouts.

 ## Features